-5. So how do I write a policy?
+5. So how do I write an IT policy?

 Be sure to explain why having an IT policy is a good thing both for your business and for them.
 Your research might even uncover better ways to do things.

-6. Where can I get help to write my policy?
+6. Where can I get help to write my IT policy?

 You might not have the time, inclination or knowledge to research and write your own employment policies.
 Don't worry - an HR consultant might be able to provide a cost-efficient solution that is fully tailored to your circumstances.